Skip to content

 How we score.

 Most AI tool directories rank tools by superficial signals: vendor marketing copy, paid placement, or raw G2 ratings.
-None of them are honest about whether a tool is actually a good fit for a solo operator, an early-stage startup, or a small business with a real budget and a real job to do.
+None of them are honest about whether a tool is actually a good fit for a founder with a real budget and a real job to do.

 Magpie AI scores every tool against six dimensions.
 The result is a 1.0-5.0 overall score and a recommendation badge that tells you, plainly, whether this tool is worth your time and money.